Let’s build your calendar

 • Fixed weekdays make planning easier — each parent always has the same two days

-• 5-day block provides extended quality time
+• 5-day block provides extended quality time and room for short trips

 • Simpler to remember than the 2-2-3 since weekdays are consistent